 How To Be Less Quiet And Contribute To Group Conversations

-There are a couple of angles to being called quiet.
+There are a couple of questions around being quiet.
 The first is whether the quiet person feels it's an issue they need to correct in the first place.
 Two people may outwardly not say much in groups, and get the quiet label, but have totally different thoughts and motivations.
 One may be quiet because they desperately want to be able to speak up and contribute, but they're too anxious and inhibited to do so.
 They may feel ashamed every time someone points out how silent they are.
 The other person may feel there's nothing wrong with sitting back and being more of a reserved observer.
 They may resent it when someone blurts out about how silent they are, and feel misunderstood when people think being less talkative is some sort of flaw that needs to be cured.

 The other consideration is how much of a practical problem being quiet actually is.
 I think it depends.
 One group may not care if some of its members are less talkative than others.
 They still like them and consider them friends.
 Maybe they wish they'd sometimes chip in and show more of their personality during conversations, but that's it.
 In a different social circle the more quiet members may be seen as awkward, or as dead weight, or everyone may wonder why they're even hanging around the group if they never seem to want to speak to anyone.
 They may end up being overlooked when it's time to organize future get togethers.

 I think being quiet is more of a potential liability when you're just meeting a new group and want to make a good impression, or just any kind of impression, on them.
 If you hang back too much people may not outright dislike you, but they'll come away thinking, "I don't know what to think of them.
 They didn't really say anything the whole time."
-You may want to spark more in them than indifference.
+You may want to spark more in them than indifference or confusion.

 This article will mainly focus on how to be less quiet from the perspective of someone who sees their untalkativeness as an area they want to change.
 Before wrapping up I'll briefly comment on the second scenario - someone who's fine with being quiet and just wants to not get flak about it.